 Now let's talk about what celebrating is and why it's important.
 So I'm going to give you my definition of celebrating.
 I've been thinking a lot, lot about this and this is the definition that I have created.
 It feels like the most true for me.
-So I didn't look it up, I have no idea like if you, you know, look it up in the dictionary or Google it or whatever, what it would say.
+So I didn't look it up.
+I have no idea if you look it up in the dictionary or Google it or whatever, what it would say.
 I mean, I know what celebrating is, so I have an idea.